hgducharme/SQL-Basics/the_join_family_operators/natural_join.md

 ### Basic `NATURAL JOIN` Query

-Let's use one of our previous querys where we used the `INNER JOIN` to combine the `Movie` and `Review` in order to find the `Rating` that the each movie had.
+Let's use one of our previous queries where we used the `INNER JOIN` to combine the `Movie` and `Review` in order to find the `Rating` that the each movie had.

 It looked like this: